NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/Prerequisites/README.md

 * Typically handles external traffic to the application using encryption, but not internal traffic within Kubernetes networks.
 * Cannot forward requests based on URL content.
 * Does not handle caching; it only distributes traffic.

+#### API- Application Programming Interface
+An API, or Application Programming Interface, allows one application to communicate with another.
+It defines all the operations that can be performed and exposes API endpoints (URLs) where the service can be reached.
+To send and receive data, we use a protocol such as HTTP, gRPC, or others for communication over the network.